 Which Film Camera Is the Best?

 As with digital cameras, it depends.
 The general categories are medium format, SLRs, rangefinders and compacts.
 Also thrown into the mix could be offshoot or early formats and even Polaroids, but we’ll stick with the first most common four types.
 Which one you will choose usually depends on your budget, type of shooting style and maybe even how cool it looks.
 Check out the website Camerapedia, which is a great resource for all the different types of film cameras.

-We’ve lumped these into their own category, as just like in the digital world they should give the best quality, but cost the most and are largely specialised to more studio work.
-Brands like Bronica, Mamiya and Hasselblad come to mind.
+We’ve lumped these into their own category, as just like in the digital world they should give the best quality, but cost the most and are largely specialized to more studio work.
+Brands like Bronica, Mamiya, and Hasselblad come to mind.
 Film versions of the cameras are nowhere near as expensive as their digital counterparts these days, but depending on the make and model you choose you can still pay $1,000+ for just the body.
 The same with lenses depending on which you buy, with some brands lenses to be found for the same price as SLR lenses.

 Medium format film will feel like you’re using something the size of notepad paper through the camera, but when you nail an exposure the images come out looking beautiful.
 If you can afford to spend the extra, a medium format camera will definitely make you look like a pro – from the 1970s.

 This format of camera was the most popular for many years from amateurs to pros.
 Examples being the Canon AE-1 and Nikon FM2.
 Single lens reflex camera allows interchangeable lenses and a large mirrored viewfinder.
 Many people who are used to a digital crop sensor viewfinder are amazed at how much they can see with an old school SLR.
 It’s almost the difference between viewing the world through a huge window or a small hole in the wall.